Read This First

 Prompt 3: Describe the actions necessary to maintain appropriate levels of 1) rationality and 2) romance in a relationship.

-The central claim is this: Maintaining a healthy balance between rationality and romance in a relationship involves deliberate actions that nurture both the emotional and logical aspects of your partnership.
+In plain terms: Maintaining a healthy balance between rationality and romance in a relationship involves deliberate actions that nurture both the emotional and logical aspects of your partnership.

 One honest test after reading is whether the reader can use Maintaining Rationality to sort a live borderline case or answer a serious objection about Rational Romance.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to how a person can reason better when incentives, emotions, and framing effects are pushing the other way rather than leaving it as a detached summary.